 Camden Hills State Park is located a few minutes north of Camden, a quintessential New England town that’s a must-see while you’re in the area.
 Feel free to browse its shops, art galleries, and restaurants, or catch a show at the stunning Camden Opera House.
 You can also head down to Camden’s working harbor, which offers cruises and whale watching tours daily.

 After a wonderful day at the park, take an easy drive to Boothbay Harbor and unwind at Topside Inn.
 Our gorgeous property is convenient to many outdoor attractions, including preserves, parks, and offshore islands.
 We also offer top-notch amenities and some of the finest accommodations in the area.

 For a peaceful getaway you won’t soon forget, consider staying at our Water’s Edge Cottage.
 This gorgeous home overlooks Linekin Bay and features a big backyard, a 95-foot dock, an outdoor dining area, and much, much more.
-To find out when it’s available, visit our reservations page or give us a call.
+To find out when it’s available, check our availability or give us a call.
 We look forward to having you!